 Algolia is a search-as-a-service platform that provides a scalable and customizable search solution.
 Elasticsearch is a search and analytics engine that provides a more comprehensive set of features, including data indexing, querying, and aggregation.
 Algolia is more focused on search, while Elasticsearch is a more general-purpose search and analytics engine.

-Both Algolia and Elasticsearch have integrations with popular frameworks such as React, Angular, and Vue.js.
+Both Algolia and Elasticsearch are compatible with popular front-end frameworks like React, Angular, and Vue.js.

-Both Algolia and Elasticsearch have high-quality documentation, with clear guides and API references.
+Both Algolia and Elasticsearch have high-quality documentation, with Algolia's documentation being more focused on search and Elasticsearch's documentation being more comprehensive.

-Both packages are actively maintained, with regular updates and releases.
+Both Algolia and Elasticsearch are actively maintained, with regular updates and bug fixes.

 1const { Client } = require('@elastic/elasticsearch');